jweygandt/ofd-wearos-digital-watchface/README.md

 last app.
 Pause/resume by the button push.
 I should note it needs the phone app installed on the phone, and it need to be started, but not necessarlly visible (actually that is a big hack right now as well)

+# Virtual Complications

+In the sense of location aware complications (described below), battery and the play/pause are special as well.
+So I have created my own version of Virtual Complications (VComps).
+Still a work in progress.

 # Goals: